Faculty & Staff Movement Break Challenge

 How it works

-Open to all UBCO Staff and Faculty, participate as an individual and/or as a team starting February 1stCount the number of people (including yourself) that are impacted by the movement breaks that you initiate.
+Open to all UBCO Staff and Faculty to participate from February 1 – 28.
+You just need to count the number of people (including yourself) that are impacted by the movement breaks that you initiate and report it using the link above!

-Enter entries daily, weekly or at the end of the month.
+Enter your entries daily, weekly or at the end of the month.
 Choose the option that works for you.
-Fillable Movement Tracker is available.
-All entries must be submitted by February 28th 11:59pm PST.
+This Fillable Movement Tracker is available to make tracking easier!
+All entries must be submitted by March 3 at 12 pm PST.

 Prizes